Skip to main content

 Prompt diagnosis is crucial to initiate appropriate therapy with glucocorticoids and/or mineralocorticoids, and to stop the effects of their deficiency.
 Individuals with ambiguous genitalia need to be seen by a multidisciplinary team, with the input of specialists in paediatric endocrinology, paediatric urology/surgery, clinical genetics and clinical psychology.
 It is important that the community midwife, health visitor and GP are informed of care and treatment.

-In all forms of the condition, health, fertility and lifespan can be restored to normal with appropriate hormone replacement therapy.
+In most forms of the condition, health, fertility and lifespan can be restored to normal with appropriate hormone replacement therapy.
 Patients with CAH should wear or carry a medical alert identification specifying adrenal insufficiency.

 Management of CAH during pregnancy

-• This ideally starts with preconception education and genomic counselling.
+This ideally starts with preconception education and genomic counselling.
 If an at-risk couple wish to avoid having a child affected by CAH, in vitro fertilisation (IVF) with preimplantation genomic testing for monogenic conditions (PGT-M) be undertaken.

-• Prenatal screening and diagnostic options include:
+Prenatal screening and diagnostic options include:

-• NIPD can also be a direct confirmatory test without the need for CVS or amniocentesis, provided the necessary parental and affected sibling samples have been obtained and validation work has been performed, hence the importance of pre-pregnancy counselling.
-For further details see Presentation: Pregnancy at risk of congenital adrenal hyperplasia.
+NIPD samples taken between 7 and 9 weeks gestation may require a second confirmatory sample.
+NIPD can also be a direct confirmatory test without the need for CVS or amniocentesis, provided the necessary parental and affected sibling samples have been obtained and validation work has been performed, hence the importance of pre-pregnancy counselling.

-• Pdex treatment is controversial and the 2018 Endocrine Society Clinical Practice Guidelines recommend that clinicians continue to regard prenatal therapy as experimental.
+Prenatal dexamethasone (Pdex) treatment, when commenced by the mother before 8 weeks gestation, can prevent virilisation in female fetuses affected by CAH.
+Fetal sexing by NIPD allows Pdex treatment to be stopped in pregnancies that are predicted to be male.
+Pdex treatment is controversial and the 2018 Endocrine Society Clinical Practice Guidelines recommend that clinicians continue to regard prenatal therapy as experimental.

 Newborn screening